OchoaLab/genomic-modules/README.md

 - To understand how disease genes are discovered using genome-wide association studies and admixture mapping, using kidney disease and APOL1 as as example.
 - To understand how population and family structure confound association studies, and apply solutions for modelling such relatedness.
 - To learn approaches to study how a variant has an effect on gene expression and may result in a disease.

+## Prework

+Links to resources for pre-reading can be found in [Prework](Prework/Before Class_ Download_and_Install.md)

 ## Content